 Unfortunately, there’s no other option at the moment other than going through all of these conflicts one by one and resolving them using the most recent revision of the conflicting components.
-In general, both “master” and “branch” revisions presented on the conflicts resolution screen should be the same but beware that in some cases they’ll differ (e.g. when one of the branches was updated multiple times while the other one was updated just once — so the components revisions don’t match).
+In general, both “Main” and “branch” revisions presented on the conflicts resolution screen should be the same but beware that in some cases they’ll differ (e.g. when one of the branches was updated multiple times while the other one was updated just once — so the components revisions don’t match).

 Note: We’re currently investigating solutions that would prevent such merge conflicts during component updates in the first place.
-In future updates, Versions will be able to automatically resolve such cases and you won’t see any conflicts to solve.
+In future updates, Versions will be able to resolve such cases automatically and you won’t see any conflicts to solve.

 Given that we keep our libraries in a separate project, what are the best practices for making changes and experiments in those libraries?